Available 24h

 Description

 Willem Blaew Territories of Pavia, Lodi, Novara, Tortona, Alessandria, and other neighboring states of the Duchy of Milan, 1640.
 Amsterdam.
-A geographical map of Lower Lombardy and parts of Piedmont, with marked provinces of Pavia, Alessandria, and Lodi, featuring a detailed description of river courses and orographic relief.
-A graduated margin surrounds the entire border, with a grid.
+A geographical map of southern Lombardy and parts of Piedmont, with marked provinces of Pavia, Alessandria, and Lodi, featuring a detailed description of river courses and orographic relief.
+A graduated margin around the entire border, with a grid.
 At the bottom right, a monumental cartouche topped with a seated female figure holding a scepter, crowns, and a tiara; flanked by various animals, and below a graphic scale.
 A vertical fold in the center, in excellent condition, with cardboard backing and a modern frame.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Today, there is an increasing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Stunning Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
 And this is ultimately crucial from the customer's perspective, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
+Luxury Products provides a certificate confirming the product's compliance with the actual description and photographs.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details